GuidoFe/fortune-cat/README.md

 # Fortune Cat

 Like the cow, but it's a cat (and has many more options).
 You can change the animal in a config file (to specify with -c) or with a dedicated file (-d).
+Take a look [here](https://github.com/GuidoFe/FortuneCat) if you would like to have a cat cowsay to display quotes in your terminal.
 ## Requirements

 Python 3.0+, necessary for a simpler unicode manipulation.